GlobalMechanic/bungusland/README.md

 ## Building & Deploying

-If you would like to update `http://globalmechanic.com` to the current state of things, just:
+If you would like to update `http://bungusland.herokuapp.com` to the current state of things, just:

 1. Run `gulp build` from the root folder.
 2. Commit your changes and push to master.

 Heroku is linked to the Github master branch, and will deploy automatically.

-## Ignored
+## Ignore

 If this is a copy of a template, and you're setting it up on git for the first time, this should be in the ignore file:
 ```